-Unexpectedly, my 7-year-old daughter and I spent about two hours at the San Diego History Center’s Ingenious!
-The World of Dr. Seuss exhibit a few weeks ago.
+Unexpectedly, my and I spent about two hours at the San Diego History Center’s Ingenious!
+The World of Dr. Seuss exhibit.
+(Update: It is no longer on display.)
 This is well above our average visit time to most museums in Balboa Park (at least when she is in tow), but due to how appealing this fantastic exhibit is to anyone who grew up reading Dr. Seuss books.

 The exhibit features a collection of authorized estate editions adapted and reproduced from Theodor Seuss Geisel’s original paintings, drawings and sculpture.
 These items are on display with exclusive permission from his family.